rayray0708/Python_Project/README.md

 # python_repo
-This is a test repo
+This is a python repo